unicode-org/message-format-wg/spec/formatting.md

       1. In the formatted output,
          prefix `fmt` with U+2068 FIRST STRONG ISOLATE and postfix it with U+2069 POP DIRECTIONAL ISOLATE.

-Alternatives to this strategy MAY be provided by implementations.

-In particular, implementations MAY introspect the _pattern_'s _text_ values and identify situations where isolate characters are not needed or where additional or different isolation would produce better results.

-If an implementation provides formatting to non-string result types, it SHOULD provide similar strategies for enabling bidirectional isolation, where appropriate.

 ## Error Handling